Siriometer

 The siriometer is an obsolete astronomical unit of length, defined to be equal to one million astronomical units (au).
 One siriometer is approximately 1e6 au.
 The distance from Earth to the star Sirius is then approximately 0.54 siriometers.

-The unit was proposed in 1911 by Carl V. L. Charlier who used the symbol 'sir.'
-Others have suggested denoting the unit with the symbol 'Sm'.
+The unit was proposed in 1911 by Carl V. L. Charlier, who worked on stellar statistics.
+Charlier originally used the symbol 'sir' but the symbol 'Sm' has also seen use.